 4. The entrance to the ARF should remain locked at all times.

 All animal research requires an approved IACUC protocol before receiving access to the animal research facility or beginning work.
-The IACUC form template and the amendment form can be found in the ARF Forms section or by clicking here and logging in with your university account.

 The Missouri S&T Animal Research Facility currently holds a registration number with the USDA.
 Please reach out to Katie Tooley tooleyk@mst.edu for the USDA number.
 This facility adheres to all regulations of PHS policy on the care and use of laboratory animals.
 PHS/OLAW Letter of Assurance number D16-00250 (A3396-01)